Ansh18june/Python-repo/README.md

 # Python-repo
-In this repository, I will add my python files.
+In this repository, I have add my python files.
 This files were made when I was learning Python.